cslehum/100-days-of-code/log.md

       and :root = available everywhere, useful for setting up defaults for inheritance. is a pseudoclass I've been meaning to look up these 2 things for a while so it was handy to have here!

+### day 2: 7.13.2020
+**progress**: went through Applied Visual Design section. didn't quite take an hour but i'm tired anyway. learned some cool stuff with gradients and animations